stfc/PSyclone/doc/user_guide/psy_data.rst

 Value Range Check:
   The callbacks can be used to make sure that all floating point input and output parameters of a kernel are within a user-specified range.
-  Additionally, it will also verified that the values are not a ``NaN`` (not-a-number) or infinite.
+  Additionally, it will also verify that the values are not a ``NaN`` (not-a-number) or infinite.
 See :ref:`psydata_value_range_check` for the full description.